Neurexin: Dystroglycans

+Latrophilins

+Latrophilins are adhesion G protein-coupled receptors that reside on the postsynaptic membrane.
+Without latrophillins in mice a loss of excitatory synapses was experienced in pyramidal neurons.
+Latrophillins while in association with neurexin have been shown to act as postsynaptic recognition molecules for incoming axons.

+Cerebellins

+Cerebellins are small proteins that are secreted into the synaptic cleft where they associate with other cerebellins to form a hexamer which binds two neurexins.
+Cerebellins bind to GluD1 and GluD2 on the postsynaptic side while bound to neurexin presynaptically.
+GluD1 and GluD2 are homologous to ionotropic glutamate receptors, but function as adhesion molecules instead of glutamate receptors.
+Despite being present throughout the brain, their function is only known within the cerebellum, the structure they are named after.
+When removed from the cerebellum a decrease of parallel fiber synapses is observed with a loss of half of all these synapses.
+Outside of the cerebellum the function of Cerebellin is still not clear.

+LRRTMs

+LRRTM is a postsynaptic protein that binds to neurexin at the same Ca2+ domain that neuroligin does despite having a distinct structure.
+It has also been found that LRRTM binds AMPA receptors.
+This is believed to be what causes the loss of excitatory signaling when LRRTM is not present.
+Much is still not known about LRRTM even though it is the binding partner that binds to neurexin with the highest affinity.

+C1q1s

+C1Q1's structure is similar to that of cerebellin as it is a small protein that is secreted that associates with multiple copies of itself.
+C1q1 while in the synaptic cleft binds neurexin on the presynaptic side and BAI3 which is another adhesion G protein-coupled receptor.
+The deletion of c1q1 causes the loss of climbing fibers and excitatory signaling in general.
+C1q1s are found broadly throughout the brain including the prefrontal cortex, amygdala, cerebellum, and potentially more.

 Species distribution

 Members of the neurexin family are found across all animals, including basal metazoans such as porifera (sponges), cnidaria (jellyfish) and ctenophora (comb jellies).
 Porifera lack synapses so its role in these organisms is unclear.

 Homologues of α-neurexin have also been found in several invertebrate species including Drosophila, Caenorhabditis elegans, honeybees and Aplysia.
 In Drosophila melanogaster, NRXN genes (only one α-neurexin) are critical in the assembly of glutamatergic neuromuscular junctions but are much simpler.
 Their functional roles in insects are likely similar to those in vertebrates.

 Role in synaptic maturation

 Neurexin and neuroligin have been found to be active in synapse maturation and adaptation of synaptic strength.
 Studies in knockout mice show that the trans-synaptic binding team does not increase the number of synaptic sites, but rather increases the strength of the existing synapses.
 Deletion of the neurexin genes in the mice significantly impaired synaptic function, but did not alter synaptic structure.
 This is attributed to the impairment of specific voltage gated ion channels.
 While neuroligin and neurexin are not required for synaptic formation, they are essential components for proper function.